TOKYO

 By Lucy Baker

-Updated: October 11, 2024
+Updated: December 17, 2024

-Looking for the best fish markets in Japan?
+Looking for the best fish markets in Tokyo?
 Tokyo is where you'll find some of the biggest and most popular options.
 For sushi lovers, here’s a quick guide to the three best Tokyo fish market locations to satisfy your seafood cravings.

-First, we’ll introduce you to Tsukiji as the most famous Tokyo fish market, Toyosu as the city’s newest and largest, and Adachi—one of the lesser-known fish markets in Tokyo that’s more of a low-key, local affair.
+First, we’ll introduce you to Tsukiji as the most famous Tokyo fish market, Toyosu as the city’s newest and largest, and Adachi — one of the lesser-known fish markets in Tokyo that’s more of a low-key, local affair.

 Fish on a pile of ice at a fish market in Tokyo